cardinalblue/TechDocs/ios/uitest.md

 And once a test function is done, it will run **tearDown()**.

 ---------------------------------------------------------------------
-After recording certain actions, you will see the codes written in _testExample()_.
+Click the red button to record certain actions, you will see the codes written in _testExample()_.
 Most of time, you will have to rewrite the code, but the recording function gives you a good start.